wobbals/sampsonizer/README.md

 * Expanding to support multiple output formats
 * Graceful handling of errors.
 This tool takes a somewhat brutalist approach to managing the errors and retcodes that arise from calls in to ffmpeg libraries.
+* Complete the various `_free` implementations.
+These fell short as I ran out of time to work on this problem.
+In a situation where the main function exit is an exited process, this seemed like an acceptable sacrifice.